expo/expo/docs/pages/versions/unversioned/sdk/camera.md

 ### `requestPermissionsAsync()`

 Asks the user to grant permissions for accessing camera.
-Alias for `Permissions.askAsync(Permissions.CAMERA)`.

 #### Returns